HelloMorrisMoss/mahlo_popup/project_planning.md

     * add a column for included_in_report_file_id
     * add a table for files that a defect has been included in, we may desire it to be included in more than one (end length)

+01/20 todo:

+* web interface for supervisors etc with hyperlinks for show, hide, etc.